 If you've been following me here for any length of time, you'll know I'm a fan of whipped cream.
 It tastes so much better than Cool Whip!
 And I replace Cool Whip with whipped cream in almost any recipe.

-However, whipped cream is not as stabilized as Cool Whip.
+However, whipped cream is not stabilized like Cool Whip.
 So there are times when I recommend using Cool Whip instead.

 For instance, if you're having an outdoor summer picnic, and your dish will be sitting in the heat, I would use Cool Whip.
 It doesn't take long for whipped cream to start getting thin and runny when it gets warm.